wjakubowicz/django_crm/README.md

 - **Database**: SQLite (default), configurable to PostgreSQL, MySQL, etc.

 ## Future Enhancements:
-- Ability to change Bootswatch theme
+- Display a checkmark next to the selected theme
 - Set the date using calendar widget
 - Gather coordinates based on the record's address
 - Display the coordinates on a map with pins at each record address